Full Funding for the Individuals with Disabilities Education Act (IDEA)

 Teaching and learning requires well designed classrooms, state-of-the-art science laboratories, high capacity broadband connectivity, and other facilities that meet students’ educational needs.
 Many students are forced to use failing buildings and other depleted and outdated educational infrastructure.
 Recent estimates place total school facility needs, including technology, at well over $500 billion, which is beyond the capacity of many communities and States to address.
 Any infrastructure legislation considered by Congress should prioritize grants for schools in underserved communities, create a new school infrastructure tax-exempt bond program, promote green building design, and support digital infrastructure.

 Advancing School Safety

-PRIORITY: NSBA supports recent congressional action to increase the funding and flexibility of grants that are provided to states and local school districts to make school safety improvements.
+PRIORITY: NSBA supports congressional action to increase the funding and flexibility of grants that are provided to states and local school districts to make school safety improvements.
 However, as the number of deadly school violence incidents increase, more must be done.
 NSBA encourages Congress and the Administration to take the necessary actions to ensure that all children have a safe and secure learning environment, including by adopting the following ideas included in the Federal Commission on School Safety report: